 Pedestrians accidents are increasingly common.
 Pedestrians get struck by cars all too often, as drivers may become distracted, drunk or even reckless when behind the wheel.
 A pedestrian can help decrease their chances of being hit by a car through practicing preventative strategies.
 While it is unfortunate that a pedestrian must watch out for careless drivers in the first place, it is a fact that not all drivers practice safe habits.
 Pedestrians should not always rely on drivers to operate their vehicle with care.
-In the article here, we have answered several questions about how a pedestrian can practice safe behaviors when crossing and in the presence of vehicles.
+In the article here, we have answered several questions about how a pedestrian can practice safe behaviors in order to avoid car accidents.

 Is it okay to cross the street in the middle of the block, if no crosswalks are around?